cx-prog-lang/.github/features/func_in_struct.md

 ## Specification

-A function member is a function pointer whose default value is implied in the containing structure's initializer and compound literal.
+A function member is a function pointer whose default value is implied in the containing structure's explicit initializer and compound literal.
 For this matter, a structure _should_ define a default value if it contains any function members.
+The function member's initial value specified in the explicit initializer will be ignored.

 From the referencer's point of view, a function member is exactly the same as a function pointer member.

 ## Example

 A function member can mimic an OOP-style static method of a data type.
-In the following example, the function member `identify` points to the default value `Test_identify` regardless of the existence of explicit initializers.
+In the following example, the function member `identify` points to the default value `Test_identify` regardless of explicit initializers.

 ```c
 #include <stdio.h>